 Fixed vs Variable Rates

 Variable rates will generally cost you less in the long run.
 You can consider fixed rates when you know there are significant rate increases in the near future and where your cash flow may be severely hindered as a result.
 Although, if you are in this position in the first place then you may have over-extended yourself.
+For example, if you have a mortgage on your own home where the interest expense is not tax deductible then it might pay to have an interest-only repayment on your investment loans and then use the extra cash flow to pump it in to your home loan and pay it down faster.

 One trap that new investors get in to with fixed rates is the possibility of having to be pay rather large "break costs" should you need to sell or refinance during the fixed rate period.
 Banks will look for you to pay out interest on the remaining term of the loan, especially when interest rates have dropped since you first took out the loan.
 This can amount to tens of thousands of dollars.
 Be careful with fixed rate loans when you plan to sell your property in the short term.